icsousa/MoneyCount/resources/README.md

 * **If you are on Windows:** You must replace the content with the **Windows** version of JavaFX SDK.

 🔗 [Download JavaFX SDK (Gluon)](https://gluonhq.com/products/javafx/)
+This directory serves as the central repository for external dependencies and static assets required to build and run the application.